-Missouri Paralegal Career Guide
+Missouri Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 The state of Missouri has no explicit requirements for paralegal certification.
 Therefore, paralegals and legal assistants may follow many career paths.
 Most entry-level paralegals have earned at least an associate’s degree and taken coursework in legal studies.
 Missouri’s paralegal schools often offer experiential education components, like internships, that provide valuable experience and can help a candidate attract attention while applying for paralegal positions.
 For additional information on paralegal education and employment opportunities, please refer to the Missouri paralegal associations listed below.

 1. Earn a degree or certificate in paralegal studies.